CIRCA - Center for Infrastructure Defense

 Mission-Informed Evacuation Models for Naval Station Newport and Aquidneck Island

 LCDR Amanda Jones | M.S.
 Thesis in Operations Research (September 2021, expected)

-Python-based Framework for Interdependent Infrastructure Analysis and Vulnerability Assessment
+A Computational Framework for Optimization-based Interdependent Infrastructure Analysis and Vulnerability Assessment

 Maj Mattias Kuc, German Army | M.S.
 Thesis in Operations Research (December 2020)